Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-get-started-react.md

 ```

 ## Try it out

 1. Start the dev server by running one of the following commands via the terminal.
-    - Windows:  `set HTTPS=false&&npm start`
-    - macOS: `HTTPS=false npm start`

-1. Start the dev server by running one of the following commands via the terminal.
 ```bash